-If interim changes of the value influence the utility of investors during the investment horizon, it seems only natural that when making the investment decision investors are also affected by potential future interim changes of the value.
+If interim changes in the value influence the utility of investors during the investment horizon, it seems only natural that when making the investment decision investors are also affected by potential future interim changes in the value.

-Based on these insights, we propose a modification of CPT, which assumes that long-term investors tend to take into account the subjective utility of interim changes of the value of the contract when making an investment decision.
+Based on these insights, we propose a new approach, which is based on CPT but assumes that specific contract features (like annual guarantees or lock-in features) increase investor's tendency to take into account the subjective utility of interim changes in the value of the contract when making an investment decision.
 We denote this approach "Multi Cumulative Prospect Theory" (MCPT).